Demand deficient unemployment occurs when there is insufficient demand in the economy to maintain full employment.

-Demand deficient unemployment is associated with the theory of J.M.Keynes who developed his General Theory of Money against a backdrop of the Great Depression.
+Demand deficient unemployment is associated with the theory of J.M.Keynes who developed his General Theory of Money (1936) against a backdrop of the Great Depression.
+During the Great Depression, unemployment soared in the US due to the collapse of demand and fall in the money supply.

-Diagram showing a fall in AD leading to lower GDP and hence higher unemployment.
+Diagram showing a fall in aggregate demand AD leading to lower GDP and hence higher unemployment.

-- Unemployment rates amongst young workers often increases the most during a recession.
-Older workers may get laid off, but, the biggest brunt is borne by young workers who find firms are not taking on new staff.
-It is easier for a firm to cut back on hiring new workers than make existing staff redundant under legislation.
+- Youth unemployment rates.
+Unemployment rates amongst young workers often increase the most during a recession.
+Older workers may get laid off, but the biggest brunt is borne by young workers who find firms are not taking on new staff.
+It is easier for a firm to cut back on hiring new workers than make existing staff redundant under current labour market legislation.

-Unemployment in US increased after 1982 economic downturn and sharply following recession of 2008.
+Unemployment in the US increased after 1982 economic downturn and sharply following the recession of 2008.

 How Long Does Demand Deficient Unemployment Last?